 Indian Ginger Tea-an Intro

-Tea is one of the staple drink throughout India and is culturally blended.
+Tea is one of the staple drinks throughout India and is culturally blended.
 Most of the Indians start the day with a chai.

 Indian tea is usually made with milk and dried tea leaves. furthermore, tea made with exotic spices is also popular in all the regions.
 Likewise, the drink made with Ginger is famous and made when bored with the regular tea or whenever the tastebuds long for exotic refreshments.

 In India, people call this drink as 'Adrak chai,' as Ginger is called as 'adrak' and tea as 'chai' in Hindi.
 Sometimes also known as 'adrak wali chai' in Northern India.
 And 'Inji tea' in Tamil, where 'inji' means Ginger (these sounds similar right!).

 I heard some people call this a Ginger chai tea, I would say, naming them as ginger chai or adrak tea would be perfect as the words 'chai' and 'tea' means the same.